-I have just heard five pistol shots down the street….
-The pistol did its work well… two of my friends were shot.
+“I have just heard five pistol shots down the street… The pistol did its work well… two of my friends were shot.
 Both died within three minutes.”

-A once bustling mining town in the late 1800s, Virginia City was heralded as the most important settlement between Denver, Colorado andSan Francisco, California in the time of its heydays.
-One of the oldest settlements in Nevada, it got its start when two miners by the names of Pat McLaughlin and Peter O’Reilly discovered gold at the head of Six-Mile Canyon in 1859.
-Soon, another miner named Henry Comstock, stumbled upon their find and claimed it was on his property.
-The gullible McLaughlin and O’Reilly believed him and that assured Henry a place in history when the giant Comstock Lode was named.
+One of Nevada’s oldest settlements started when two miners by the names of Pat McLaughlin and Peter O’Reilly discovered gold at the head of Six-Mile Canyon in 1859.
+Soon, another miner named Henry Comstock stumbled upon their find and claimed it was on his property.
+The gullible McLaughlin and O’Reilly believed him, which assured Henry a place in history when the giant Comstock Lode was named.

-Word of the discovery spread like wildfire and lured California gold miners in a reverse migration back over the Sierra Nevada Mountain Range and within no time, a ramshackle town of tents and shacks was born.
+Word of the discovery spread like wildfire and lured California gold miners in a reverse migration back over the Sierra Nevada Mountain Range.
+Within no time, a ramshackle town of tents and shacks was born.
 When a miner named James Finney, who was more often called “Old Virginny” from his birthplace, dropped a bottle of whiskey on the ground, he christened the newly founded tent-and-dugout town “Old Virginny Town” in honor of himself.
 It was later changed to Virginia City.
 By 1862, the population had soared to some 4,000 and would continue to increase over the next decade and a half.

 Engineers made amazing breakthroughs to facilitate the silver removal.
 New honey-combed, square-set timbers became the industry standard to shore up mine shafts.

 Water pipes were stretched from the Lake Tahoe Basin to provide over 2 million gallons of fresh mountain water daily.
-A four mile long tunnel was blasted from solid rock by Adolph Sutro to drain over 10 million gallons of boiling, rancid water per day from the lower levels of the mines.
+A four-mile-long tunnel was blasted from solid rock by Adolph Sutro to drain over 10 million gallons of boiling, rancid water per day from the lower levels of the mines.

 For the miners working the Comstock Lode, it was extremely dangerous as they faced cave-ins, fires, and underground flooding.
-The water temperature and deeper levels would rise to more than 100 degrees and often, when miners penetrated through rock, steam and scalding water would pour into the tunnel.
+The water temperature and deeper levels would rise to more than 100 degrees, and often when miners penetrated through rock, steam and scalding water would pour into the tunnel.

-In 1869 William Sharon and William Ralston built the Virginia and Truckee Railroad to haul ore from the Virginia City mines to the ore mills along the Carson River in the valley below and to the east of Carson City.
+In 1869 William Sharon and William Ralston built the Virginia and Truckee Railroad to haul ore from the Virginia City mines to the ore mills along the Carson River in the valley below and east of Carson City.
 Known as “the crookedest railroad in the world” due to its dizzying descent of 1,600 feet in 13 miles, the railroad would then return with wood and supplies to Virginia City.

-At that time the boomtown sported some 30,000 residents, 150 saloons, at least five police precincts, a thriving red-light district, three churches, hotels, restaurants, ten different fire departments, its own water, electric and gas systems, and numerous other businesses.
-The thriving community also provided various types of entertainment including Shakespeare plays and dances at Piper’s Opera House, which continues to stand; as well as opium dens, dog fights, and more than 20 theaters and music halls.
+At that time, the boomtown sported some 30,000 residents, 150 saloons, at least five police precincts, a thriving red-light district, three churches, hotels, restaurants, ten different fire departments, its own water, electric, and gas systems, and numerous other businesses.
+The thriving community also provided various types of entertainment, including Shakespeare plays and dances at Piper’s Opera House, which continues to stand, as well as opium dens, dog fights, and more than 20 theaters and music halls.
 Its International Hotel was six stories high and boasted the West’s first elevator, called the “rising room.”